Petrovaradin Fortress: In the 19th and 20th centuries

 After the completion of the Petrovaradin Fortress, there was never any further threat from Turkish forces.
 The last offensive military role the fortress was to play was during the Hungarian Revolution in 1849, when Austrian troops tried to force the Fortress to surrender after a blockade.
 The answer came in the form of the shelling of Novi Sad on June 12, when two-thirds of the city was destroyed.

 During the following period, the fortress served as a military barracks and storage facility.
 Following World War I, Petrovaradin became a part of the Kingdom of Serbs, Croats and Slovenes (later known as Yugoslavia).

 During these years, the old fortresses at Belgrade, Osijek, Karlovac and Slavonski Brod which were built in the 17th century were razed because they had lost their military significance.
 The engineer Colonel Dragoš Đelošević, who was responsible for the destruction of the fortresses, regarded Petrovaradin far too beautiful to suffer the fate of the other fortresses and spared it.

 Clock tower

 The minute and hour hands on the clock tower are reversed, with the small hand showing minutes, and the big hand showing hours.
 It was created as such so that fishermen on the Danube river can see the time from a long distance.
 The "reversed clock" as it is known, is one of the landmarks of Petrovaradin fortress.

 EXIT festival

-EXIT festival is an annual summer music festival that has been held at the fortress since its inception in 2001.
+EXIT festival is an annual summer music festival that used to be held at the fortress since its inception in 2001.
 Since then, it has grown from the biggest festival in South-Eastern Europe, to one of the biggest in Europe.
+In 2025, due to cuts in government funding caused by the organizers' support for ongoing student protests, Organizers announced Exit would now take place at the Great Pyramid of Giza.